dagu-org/dagu/README.md

 ## Base Configuration for all DAGs

 Creating a base configuration (default path: `~/.dagu/config.yaml`) is a convenient way to organize shared settings among all DAGs.
 The path to the base configuration file can be configured.
-See [Admin Configuration](#admin-configuration) for more details.
+See [Configuration Options](#configuration-options) for more details.

 ```yaml
 # directory path to save logs from standard output